VincentToups/emacs-utils/defn-readme.md

 #### Note on Recur and Lexical Scope ####

-This version of recursion will not handle lexically scoped variables correctly because it mutates the context for recursion without considering whether a lambda expression or other artifact is hanging onto a reference to some value.
+This version of recursion will not handle lexically scoped variables completely correctly.
+This is because it mutates the context of a recursion without considering whether a `lambda` expression or other artifact is hanging onto a reference to some value in that context.
 Supporting the correct behavior would require a much more complex codewalker, and, in any case the need is somewhat obviated by the requirement that Emacs Lisp programmers explicitly indicate a desire for lexical scope using a `lexical-let` expression.
 Each `lexical-let` then closes over its own version of the variables in scope.
-So even though we are employing mutation:
+So even though we are employing mutation under the hood:

     (setq closures (dloop [i 0
                               acc nil]